cgpotts/cs224u/projects.md

 ### Formatting

 The paper should be 8 pages long, in ACL submission format and adhering to ACL guidelines concerning references, layout, supplementary materials, and so forth.
-[Here are the LaTeX and Word templates for the current ACL style](http://www.acl2019.org/EN/call-for-papers.xhtml_).
+[Here are the LaTeX and Word templates for the 2020 ACL style](https://www.overleaf.com/latex/templates/acl-2020-proceedings-template/zsrkcwjptpcd).

 ### Suggested paper organization